LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab02/Lab2Instructions.md

 - Each review page should have at least one figure on it.
 -  All the images should be in one folder named images.

+Check your pages using the [W3C HTML Validator](https://validator.w3.org)

 ## Submitting your web sites to Moodle

 - Zip the files in part 1

 - Zip the files in part 2

 - Upload both zip files to Moodle using the Lab 2 Submission link.